Thertzlor/Revenant/README.md

 ```
 >[!IMPORTANT]
-This script only works with the original **Logitech Gaming Software** and does not support G-Hub, since critical features are missing in the G-Hub implementation of the lua API (last I checked SetMKeyState and M_PRESSED ecents were broken).
+This script only works with the original **Logitech Gaming Software** and does not support G-Hub (Yes, I tried getting it to work multiple times).
+Critical features are missing in the G-Hub implementation of the lua API *(Give us coroutines and M_PRESSED events, you filthy cowards!)*.
 If you are stuck with a newer device that only supports G-Hub...
 I feel sorry for you but there's really nothing to do besides complaining to Logitech.

 # Examples
 Interested in what fully featured game and app profile configurations look like and what sort of advanced functionality is possible?